happymeex/inn-search/README.md

 If you make changes to the client, run `npm run copy` before visiting the site again.

 While the server is running, you can issue admin commands:
-To reset the server to refetch and update its copy of the text data, make a GET request (e.g. using your browser) to
+To make the server to refetch and update its copy of the text data, make a GET request (e.g. using your browser) to

 ```
 https://localhost:3000/admin?password=[password]&command=reset